-Issue Clarification Whether No Claim Bonus The insurance companies make the disclosure of the fact of availability of discount provided by the insurance in form of No Claim Bonus (NCB), subject to certain conditions, to the insured in company to the insured can be the insurance policy document itself and also provide the details of the no claim considered as an admissible Bonus in the invoices.
-The pre-disclosure of NCB amount in the policy documents discount for the purpose of and specific mention of the discount in form of No Claim Bonus in the invoice is in determination of value of supply of consonance with the conditions laid down for deduction of discount from the value insurance service provided by the of supply under clause (a) of sub-section (3) of section 15. insurance company to the unsured?
-It is, therefore, clarified that NCB is a permissible deduction under clause (a) of sub- + NO section (3) of section 15 of the CGST Act for the purpose of calculation of value of Ġ CLAIM 0 supply of the insurance services provided by the insurance company to the insured. ♥ ♦ BONUS Accordingly, where the deduction on account of NCB is provided in the invoice ₽ Y 8: > issued by the insurer to the insured, GST shall be leviable on actual insurance premium amount, payable by the policy holders to the insurer, after deduction of No claim bonus mentioned on the invoice.
+The insurance companies make the disclosure of the fact of availability of discount in form of No Claim Bonus (NCB), subject to certain conditions, to the insured in the insurance policy document itself and also provide the details of the no claim Bonus in the invoices.
+The pre-disclosure of NCB amount in the policy documents and specific mention of the discount in form of No Claim Bonus in the invoice is in consonance with the conditions laid down for deduction of discount from the value of supply under clause (a) of sub-section (3) of section 15.